Dražen Erdemović: Trial

+Later life

+In 2009, Jutarnji list came into possession of a document through which it was evident that Erdemović had requested Croatian citizenship in 2006 through the Croatian embassy in The Hague.
+The embassy and the Ministry of the Interior both refused to confirm that information, as they also refused to reveal whether he sought citizenship through his Croat origin or as an ordinary foreigner.

 In the media

-The story of Erdemovic's trial in the International Criminal Tribunal for the Former Yugoslavia forms the basis of the 2005 play A Patch of Earth, written by Kitty Felde and collected in the anthology The Theatre of Genocide: Four Plays about Mass Murder in Rwanda, Bosnia, Cambodia, and Armenia (University of Wisconsin Press, 2008).
+The story of Erdemović's trial in the International Criminal Tribunal for the Former Yugoslavia forms the basis of the 2005 play A Patch of Earth, written by Kitty Felde and collected in the anthology The Theatre of Genocide: Four Plays about Mass Murder in Rwanda, Bosnia, Cambodia, and Armenia (University of Wisconsin Press, 2008).